Electric Vehicle (EV) Charging Networks in Hawaii

-The adoption of electric vehicles is a key component in the state’s aggressive pursuit of 70% clean energy by the year 2030.
-Hawaii’s substantial network of electric vehicle charging stations helps eliminate any range anxiety EV drivers may have.
+The adoption of electric vehicles is a key component in the state’s aggressive pursuit of 100 percent clean energy by the year 2045.
+Hawaii’s network of charging stations helps to reduce any range anxiety EV drivers may have.

 Access: Monthly subscription, pay-as-you-go.
 Unlimited monthly access is provided for a monthly rate, or you may pay-as-you-go.
 To subscribe, call the company or fill out a form online.
 You will receive a key fob in the mail, which is needed to initiate a charging session.
 A one-time activation fee of $15 is required for new subscribers.
 Contact: 888-332-2148, [email protected]

 Access: Pay-as-you-go.
 Start by registering a credit card with a Blink account.
 There are no required annual or monthly membership fees, and no minimum credit card balance.
 Once registered, you will receive an “InCard” and can initiate a charge using the card.
 Guests can also initiate a charge with Blink’s mobile application.
 Contact: 888-998-2546, [email protected]

 Access: Pay-as-you-go, free.
 Sign up for free by submitting your credit card information via the website.
 You will receive an access card in the mail.
 If you initiate a session at a networked station that requires a fee, ChargePoint will assess an initial deposit of $25.
 Stations can be activated by using the ChargePoint card or your registered credit card.
 Users who do not have a ChargePoint card can use the charging station by calling the number provided below, which is also listed on the charging station.
 Contact: 888-758-4389, [email protected]